 In another article, I talked about the importance of developing a recovery area in your house near a recliner, couch or favorite chair.
 I gave you a list of items to keep within reach.

 A walking aid is a must.
 Even if you think you’re okay, always consider taking it to and from the bathroom and while bathing.
-If you venture outdoors it should be used.
+If you venture outdoors it will be needed for several weeks.

 In this article, we discussed the different support systems available after knee replacement surgery.
 While family is important, this article focuses on the physical support you and I need in the days and weeks after TKR.

 Although it was tough going early on, I was walking rather quickly and thankfully my balance was great.
-Depending on your individual situation a walker, cane or walking poles might be in order.
+Depending on your individual situation a walker, cane or hiking poles might be in order.